JeffersonLab/clas12-validation/README.md

     uses: JeffersonLab/clas12-validation/.github/workflows/ci.yml@main
 ```

 You may customize the called workflow with `input` variables; in general, they override the `env` variables.
-Here is an example which describes and uses all of them:
+Below is an example which describes and uses all of them;
+the default values for all of them [are found in the workflow, in the `env:` section](.github/workflows/ci.yml).
 ```yaml
 jobs:
   validation: